hoffnung8493/event-driven/README.md

 # event-driven

 'event-driven' library aims to simplify building backends in an event driven style(event driven architecture).
-For message broker, light weight [Redis Stream](https://redis.io/topics/streams-intro) is used and for event store, the well known NoSQL database, MongoDB, is used.
+For message broker, light weight [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream) is used and for event store, the well known NoSQL database, MongoDB, is used.
 Note that event store stores all commands, events, their errors, and also some other analytical data used for monitoring.
 The errors stored in the event store is also used as a dead letter queue(DLQ), which is a crucial feature when implementing event driven architecture.

 ## Included features